sasirekha1610/LSH-clustering/README.md

 To run this project,

-Clone it.
+1. Clone it.
-Make sure data folder is inside the working directory.
+2. Make sure data flder is inside the working directory.
-Run LSH.py (#python LSH.py)
+3. Run LSH.py (#python LSH.py)